RideWise

 • California Driver Benefits Fee: a $0.20-$0.40 per-trip fee covering Prop 22 driver benefits.

 Every major US airport imposes a per-trip rideshare access fee that Uber passes through to the rider.
-The cheapest is John Wayne (SNA) at $2.25, the most expensive in our panel is Seattle (SEA) at $8.50, and as of 2026 LAX is raising rideshare curbside fees as high as $12 for direct curb access.
+The cheapest is John Wayne (SNA) at $2.25, the most expensive in our panel is Seattle (SEA) at $8.50, and LAX has approved raising its fee to as high as $12 for Central Terminal Area trips — though that increase takes effect only when the SkyLink people mover opens (expected late 2026 or 2027); the LAX fee is $4.00 until then.
 See our deep dive on airport rideshare hidden fees and surcharges for the full city-by-city breakdown.

 7. Surge Multiplier (1.0x-5x typical, up to 9x peak)